 His seizures had started at around 6.45am, and continued roughly every 15 minutes until 10.15am, which we recorded the time and length of.

 Speculating, I think that the bigger tremor he had at around 7am was a ‘seizure’, with smaller shakes following being ‘after tremors’.

 After an 8.30am phone call with our vets, they managed to squeeze Frank in on an emergency appointment for examination and blood tests.

 Due to Covid-19, we weren’t allowed in the vets with him, much to Frank’s distress.
-He had to be carried into the vets by my mum before being handed over into the good hands of the nurses.
+He had to be carried into the vets by my mum before being handed over to nurses.

-He had his temperature taken and blood tests for calcium and glucose, which would rule out any organ failures or tumors.
+He had his temperature taken and blood tests for calcium and glucose, which would rule out any organ failures or tumours.

-Frank didn’t have any further seizures after 10.15am – and up to yet, hasn’t suffered another episode.
+Frank didn’t have any further seizures after 10.15am.

 So, what caused it?

 A year on, in 2021, we still aren’t 100% sure what caused Frank’s seizure.

 He’d been on steroids for an ear infection the previous month and thought it could be linked to this, but the vet said it was unlikely.